Response to Climate Change

 The fluorocarbons used as refrigerants in air conditioners have a global warming impact that is several hundred to several thousand times greater than that of CO2.

-The Daikin Group is the only comprehensive air conditioner manufacturer developing everything from refrigerant to air conditioners and engaging in the recovery, recycle and destruction of refrigerants.
-In addition to disseminating low-global-warming-impact refrigerants worldwide, we strictly manage refrigerants during the production, after-sales, and other stages, and we recover, destroy, and recycle refrigerants at the end of air conditioner life so that we can reduce environmental impact throughout the entire life cycle.
+Daikin is the only comprehensive air conditioner manufacturer developing everything from refrigerant to air conditioners and engaging in the recovery, recycle and destruction of refrigerants.
+In addition to disseminating low-global-warming-impact refrigerants worldwide, we strictly manage refrigerants during the production, after-sales, and other stages, and we recover, recycle, and destroy refrigerants at the end of air conditioner life so that we can reduce environmental impact throughout the entire life cycle.

-The fluorocarbons emitted in the Chemicals Division are raw materials and by-products in the production of fluorochemical products.
+The fluorocarbons emitted in the production processes of the chemicals divisions are raw materials and by-products in the production of fluorochemical products.
 To prevent such emissions, we have been installing recovery equipment on production lines and properly destroying the fluorocarbon gases recovered.
-We also take the fluorite generated during the destruction process and use it as raw material for the production of fluorochemical products.
+We also take the fluorite generated during the destruction process and reuse it as raw material for the production of fluorochemical products.

-In fiscal 2015, we expanded destruction facilities at the Yodogawa Plant.
-In addition, we strove to limit the amount of emissions of HFC-23, a by-product of production processes with an extremely high global warming potential.
+In Japan, in fiscal 2015 we expanded destruction facilities at the Yodogawa Plant, striving to further reduce the amount of emissions.
+We reduced emissions of HFC-23, a by-product of production processes with an extremely high global warming potential.
+In fiscal 2019, we made improvements to the HFC recovery system at the Kashima Plant and reduced emissions by 3,000 tons-CO2 compared to the previous year.

-Overseas, even in countries with no fluorocarbon emission restrictions, Daikin plants voluntarily recover gas and destroy it either in house or through a contracted destruction facility.
-In fiscal 2015, Daikin America, Inc. proceeded with introducing substitutes for Perfluorohexane and stepped up recovery of FC-c318, thus dramatically reducing emissions.
+Overseas, Daikin plants voluntarily recover gas and destroy it either in house or through a contracted destruction facility.
+Daikin has stepped up recovery of PFC-c318, and improved its gas recovery methods, thus dramatically reducing emissions.

 We will continue to switch to fluorocarbon substitutes in our efforts to reduce environmental impact.

-During the air conditioner manufacturing process at our worldwide production bases we do everything possible to ensure no refrigerants (HFC, HCFC) leak during filling.
+During the air conditioner manufacturing process at our worldwide production bases we do everything possible to prevent refrigerants (HFCs, HCFCs) leakage during charging.

 These measures include the following: